-US drinking water sanitation still a concern: CDCSeptember 5th, 2013 in Diseases, Conditions, Syndromes /
+US drinking water sanitation still a concern: CDCSeptember 5, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—While U.S. water sanitation has improved, bacteria-laden drinking water continues to cause disease outbreaks, according to a report released Thursday by federal health officials.